People, games, and companies referenced in The Sackson Diaries.

 Levin appears in Sackson's diaries in the 1970s and 1980s.

-Herb M. Levy is President of Gamers Alliance, the international gaming network and publisher of quarterly Gamers Alliance Report, since 1986.
+Herb M. Levy (1949-2023) was the President of Gamers Alliance, the international gaming network and publisher of quarterly Gamers Alliance Report, since 1986.
 Sackson would submit game reviews which would appear in the Gamers Alliance Reports until 1998.
-Other contributors to the publication include Al Newman, Steven Kurzban, Nick Sauer, Greg Schloesser, Pevans, and Dave Rapp.
+(Other contributors to the publication included Al Newman, Steven Kurzban, Nick Sauer, Greg Schloesser, Pevans, and Dave Rapp.)
 Levy was also one of the original voters for the International Gamer Awards.
 He was the recipient of the 2011 Bradley-Parker Award from the American Game & Puzzle Collectors organization.
 Levy also built a game library.
 He and his wife, Lynn, had two children: Alana and Daniel.

 Scott Marley appears in Sackson's diaries starting in 1982.
 Marley was an associate editor for the reviews section of Games magazine from 1984 to 1989.
 Diary entries descirbe Marley and Sackson's discussions of games and collaboration on reviews.